jmhuie/SlicerBiomech/README.md

 - Compactness: Ratio between cross-sectional area and the provided total cross-sectional area.

+- Cx: x-coordinate of the centroid.

+- Cy: y-coordinate of the centroid.

+- Theta min: Angle (degrees) between the minor principal axis and horizontal axis in the clockwise direction, starting from the right side.

+- Theta max: Angle (degrees) between the major principal axis and horizontal axis in the clockwise direction, starting from the right side.

 - Imin: Second moment of area around the minor principal axis.

 - Imax: Second moment of area around the major principal axis.

-- Theta min: Angle (degrees) between the minor principal axis and horizontal axis in the clockwise direction, starting from the right side.

-- Theta max: Angle (degrees) between the major principal axis and horizontal axis in the clockwise direction, starting from the right side.

 - Zmin: Section modulus around the minor principal axis.